PetrBaca/AdvancedRegression/lesson_code/07_CountRegression/7_CountingThings.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
-We see that coefficients without the substring "psi" correspond to the $\mu$ parameter are on the log scale.
+We see that coefficients without the substring "psi" correspond to the $\mu$ parameter (the mean of the Poisson process) and are on the log scale.
 Coefficients with the substring "psi" correspond to the $\psi$ parameter and are on the logit scale.

 Now that our model is ready, let's use the same workflow to run and evaluate it:
 <!-- #endregion -->